Learn about many of the available medications in our database.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 Each orange and red capsule, imprinted "ODAN 250" in black ink, contains spiramycin 750,000 IU.
 Nonmedicinal ingredients: FD&C Blue No. 1, FD&C Red No. 28, FD&C Red No. 40, FD&C Yellow No. 6, gelatin, lactose, magnesium stearate, sodium croscarmellose, and titanium dioxide.
 Tartrazine-free.

 Each blue and violet capsule, imprinted "ODAN 500" in black ink, contains spiramycin 1,500,000 IU.
 Nonmedicinal ingredients: colloidal silicon dioxide, D&C Red No. 28, D&C Red No. 33, FD&C Blue No. 1, FD&C Red No. 40, gelatin, lactose, magnesium stearate, microcrystalline cellulose, povidone, sodium croscarmellose, talc, and titanium dioxide.
 Tartrazine-free.

 How should I use this medication?

-The usual adult dose of spiramycin is 4 to 6 capsules at 500 mg (for a daily total dosage of 2,000 mg to 3,000 mg) every 24 hours in 2 divided doses.
-For severe infections, the dose may be increased to 8 to 10 capsules at 500 mg (for a daily total dosage of 4,000 mg to 5,000 mg) in 2 divided doses.
+The usual adult dose of spiramycin is 4 to 6 capsules of 500 mg (for a daily total dosage of 2,000 mg to 3,000 mg) every 24 hours in 2 divided doses.
+For severe infections, the dose may be increased to 8 to 10 capsules of 500 mg (for a daily total dosage of 4,000 mg to 5,000 mg) in 2 divided doses.

-For the treatment of gonorrhea, the dose is usually 8 or 9 capsules at 500 mg.
+For the treatment of gonorrhea, the dose is usually 8 or 9 capsules of 500 mg.